Types of insights supported by Power BI

 Seasonality in time series

 Finds periodic patterns in time series data, such as weekly, monthly, or yearly seasonality.

-Highlights cases where there is a parent-child correlation between the share of a child value in relation to the overall value of the parent across a continuous variable.
+Highlights cases where there's a parent-child correlation between the share of a child value in relation to the overall value of the parent across a continuous variable.
 The steady share insight applies to the context of a measure, a dimension, and another date/time dimension.
-This insight triggers when a particular dimension value, e.g. "the east region", has a steady percentage of overall sales across that date/time dimension.
+This insight triggers when a particular dimension value, for example "the east region", has a steady percentage of overall sales across that date/time dimension.